meconsens/CellTyPETool/README.md

 CellTyPETool has 4 datasets.

-The **bretCellMarkers** dataset a dataframe with two columns: markers and cell.
+The **bretCellMarkers** dataset is a dataframe with two columns: markers and cell.
 The markers column contains marker genes for brain cell types astrocyte, endothelial, microglia, neuron, oligodnedrocyte and oligodendrocyte precursor.
 This is the marker gene list from the